shea-parkes/neovim-config/README.md

 ## Packaging Decision

-I went with Pathogen combined with git submodules.
+I went with native packages combined with git submodules.
 Somewhat to keep it simple.
 Somewhat to be in complete control of when a plugin is updated.
 And partly to keep myself familiar with git submodules.

 ## Installing Neovim